The Subtotal Button — What a Supermarket Checkout Taught Me About Metrics

 Within weeks I was crowned the fastest checkout operator in the store.

-Then the region.
+Then the West of Sheffield.

 Then the company.